caro46/Xbo_GE/DE_genes.md

 - female specific = on the W chromosome
 - male biased = on the Z chromosome (assuming no dosage compensation)

-and loacted on the chr.8L in the non recombining region identified previously by BenF.
+and located on the chr.8L in the non recombining region identified previously by BenF.

 # Sex specific genes